Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Most beauty sold as “eco” is a bottle with a leaf on the label.
 The brands actually doing the work redesigned the packaging out at the product stage, not bolted a recycling scheme onto the end.
 The difference shows in the bathroom cabinet over a year.
 One kind fills your bin with plastic you cannot recycle.
 The other is a set of reusable containers you top up.

 The scale of the problem is not a small one.
-The Plastic Pollution Coalition reported in 2022, drawing on Zero Waste Week research, that the global cosmetics industry produces more than 120 billion units of packaging a year, most of it not meaningfully recyclable.
-The same analysis cited Greenpeace USA figures showing that since 1950, only around 9% of all plastic ever produced has actually been recycled.
-The rest is in landfill, incinerators, or the sea.
+The British Beauty Council confirms that the global cosmetics and personal care industry produces over 120 billion units of packaging a year, most of it not meaningfully recyclable — with only 14% of beauty packaging making it to a recycling plant in the UK, and just 9% actually recycled.
+The rest goes to landfill or incineration.
+The UN Environment Programme’s Beat Plastic Pollution data confirms that across all plastic categories, only around 9% of all plastic ever produced globally has been recycled since 1950.
 Beauty is one of the single biggest contributors.

 This guide is format-led rather than brand-led for a reason.
 Brands come and go, packaging claims drift over time, and what matters most when you shop is what the container is, not whose name is on it.
 Five formats, six questions, and a clearer sense of where your money is actually working.